 They are deeply moved by the arts, music, and spirituality.
 Because they take in more and process it more deeply, they are also more affected by other people’s moods, harsh lighting, loud noises, stress, criticism, caffeine, drugs, and allergies.

 As a result they need more quiet time.
 This understanding is based on the work of social psychologist Dr. Elaine Aron.
-Her research on thousands across North America shows that 20% of all people, men and women equally, are highly sensitive and another 22-27% moderately so.
+Her research on thousands across North America shows that 20% of all people, men and women equally, are highly sensitive.
+Another 22-27% moderately so.
 Aron is also the author of The Highly Sensitive Person: How to Thrive When the World Overwhelms You.

 Authenticity: authenticity is a virtue that rubs shoulders with honesty and integrity, but they are all a bit different from one another.
 What you say and do is consistent with what you feel.
 Authenticity is not premature self-disclosure or over-disclosure, although we’ve all endured those awkward TMI moments, and maybe created a few ourselves.

 Honesty has to do with telling the truth.
 You don’t imply that you or your actions, the product you sell, or the outcome that you promise is different from reality.
 Ideally, it is practiced with some diplomacy, taking into account the situation and the people in it, as well as your intentions for a positive outcome.

 Integrity goes beyond that to telling the other person any fact relevant to the interaction and implies ethical as well as honest action on your part.
 You say what you mean (within limits), mean what you say, and keep your promises.

 The ingredients of authenticity